pgradone/FBN/README.md

 		- Ads
 ## Recipes
 	Recipes are posted by a user (many to one).
-	Recipes are complex posts that can be linked to many ingredients and that can receive a nutrition score according to their ingredients composition (automatically) Moderator manage recipes approvals and give score according to the degree of processing and compliance to the rules of the WFPB guidelines.
+	Recipes are complex posts that can be linked to many ingredients and that can receive a nutrition score according to their ingredients composition (automatically).
+  Moderators manage recipes approvals and give score according to the degree of processing and compliance to the rules of the WFPB guidelines.
 ## Foods
 	Foods include ingredients that can be incorporated in recipes.
-Foods will be rated by collaborators Ingredients (classified groups of foods) that can be used in recipes.
+Foods can be be rated by collaborators Ingredients (classified in food groups) can be used in recipes.
 	Ingredients have a score according to their degree of processing and their origin (Animal or Plant kingdom)

 # Web Structure